 The 18th of May (Haitian Flag Day) is as sacred as it gets as January 1st (Haitian Independence Day) for all Haitians.
 It is the day in which the banner that represents the Haitian identity was created.

-In the 80’s this banner was celebrated with major parades which was formed by local colleges in the Capital (Port-Au-Prince).
+In the 80’s this banner was celebrated with major parades which were formed by local colleges in the Capital (Port-Au-Prince).

 On this day, it is when all the local street vendors are out with their best Fritay recipes, art, and various functions from schools and organizations.